-Why your Home feels like a Rental (and Changes to Make)
+Why your Home feels like a Rental (and Changes you should Make)

 Most of my interior design clients say to me during a consult, “it doesn’t feel homely”.
 That tends to be the number one issue they have with their space when we meet.
 My job, of course, is to dissect what they mean when they say that, but in most cases I can tell right away why their house feels like a rental home.

 How to make a house feel like a home is an issue for a lot of us.
 And it can’t always be easy to pinpoint why one room (or multiple areas) feels sterile or incomplete.
 But today I want to throw you a bone on the style-front.
 I want to share with you all of the things your home needs to take it from feeling like a rental into a certified show-home.